-To tighten your oven door handle, first, you need to open the oven door.
-Then, release the hinges.
-Even though these hinges are located in a slightly different location and every oven, they are usually located at the bottom of each side of the oven.
+To tighten your oven door handle, first, you need to open the oven door, then release the hinges.
+Although oven door hinges are located in a slightly different location and every oven, they’re usually located at the bottom of each side of the oven.

-These hinges function just like any other hinges on any other door.
-They are designed to give the door flexibility while also keeping it attached to the oven.
+Oven door hinges function just like any other hinges on any other door.
+The hinges are designed to give the door flexibility while also keeping it attached to the oven.
 Release the hinges to free the door from the oven.
-This will make it much easier for you to work with the door handle.
+In my opinion, releasing the hinges will make working with the door handle much easier.

 Step 2: Detach the Door from the Oven

-After you have released the hinges, the door should come right off the oven.
-Therefore, try lifting the oven door up in the air.
-As long as you have released the hinges, the door should come free from the rest of the oven.
+After you’ve released the hinges, the door should come right off the oven.
+Therefore, the next thing I recommend you try to tighten your oven door is lifting the door.
+If you released the hinges correctly, the door should come free from the rest of the oven.

 After you have released the oven door, place it on a flat surface.
-You do not want to place it on a slanted surface because the oven door is not going to stay still when you work on it.
-If you feel like there is enough room in your kitchen, you may want to lay it on the floor.
-You’ll also want to put a towel underneath the door to protect the glass from breaking.
+You don’t want to put the door on a slanted surface because the oven door won’t stay still while you work on it.
+If you feel there’s enough room in your kitchen, you may want to lay the oven door on the floor.
+I find that putting a towel underneath the door can protect the glass from breaking.

 Step 3: Remove the Screws from the Oven Door